-All her life, she’d avoided what she was supposed to do.
-Since she’d been a very small child, her father and others had provided things for her to do.
-She’d often skipped the duties, but she’d also often attended them.

-Her insistance on avoiding what she was expected to do had come to form a great deal of who she was.
-Now, she knew she couldn’t do that any more.
-She was willing to serve, to try, to help Idris by being obedieant.
+Now, that was gone from her.
+She couldn’t disobey, otherwise she’d just get herself killed.
+More than that, she could get all of Idris into a war.
+For once in her life, she was willing to serve, to try and be obedient.

-But now, ironically, there wasn’t anything to obey.
+But now, ironically, there didn’t seem to be anything for her to do.
+Except, of course, have a child and not antagonize the God King.

 “Very well,” she said with a sigh.
 “Where are my rooms?
 I’ll go there and situate myself.”

 “Your rooms, Vessel?”
 Bluefingers asked.

-“Yes,” Siri said.
-“I assume I’m not to reside in this chamber itself.”
+“Yes.
+I assume I’m not to reside in this chamber itself.”

 “No, of course not,” Bluefingers said, chuckling.
 “The Conception room?
 Of course not.”